What You Need To Know About Torn Labrum Shoulder Surgery Options

 Since the tissue is not repaired or reattached to the glenoid, there is no need to protect it after surgery.
 Most patients use an arm sling for comfort for a few days.
 Physical therapy can start immediately, and there are no restrictions on activity other than those due to your pain.

-The recovery period for a shoulder debridement is generally much shorter than for other torn labrum surgeries.
-Most patients see improvement in their preoperative symptoms within one to two months and fully recover within three to six months.
+The recovery period for shoulder debridement is generally much shorter than for other torn labrum surgeries.
+Most patients see improvement in their pre-operative symptoms within one to two months and fully recover within three to six months.

 Labral Tear Shoulder Surgery: Repair